Table of Contents

 What is an API?

-An API, acronym for application programming interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.
+An API (not be confused with the American Petroleum Institute), acronym for Application Programming Interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.

 What does an API do and how is it used?